-We are a medium-sized charity working throughout Gloucestershire.
+We are a wildlife charity working throughout Gloucestershire

 We have a clear vision where each year there is more wildlife, more wild places and more people with a connection to the natural world.
 It's this vision that defines our strategic plan and the structure of the Trust.